arkuuu/arkuuu/README.md

 ### Hi there 👋

-- I'm working as a Senior Software Developer at CHECK24, with focus on PHP, but also JS
+- I work as a Senior Software Developer at CHECK24, with a focus on PHP, but also JS
-- In my spare time I'm currently learning iOS development
+- In my spare time I currently learn iOS development
-- I'm the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
+- I am the creator of [Segeltrimm App](https://www.segeltrimm-app.de), a small iOS app and my hobby project
-- When I'm not programming, I'm sailing on the Baltic Sea with my wife and our little daughter
+- When I'm not programming, I set sails on the Baltic Sea with my wife and our little daughter
 - I'm looking for a 100% remote job that allows me to work at my boat office (at least sometimes)